rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-03-this-isnt-a-goodbye-it-is-a-continuity.md

 RGSoC also has helped us to overcome barriers.
 We have to confess that when we decided to start our adventure in the summer of code, we were very scared of our English level, and although there are still many obstacles to bring down that barrier, we have already jumped the first one by losing  fear and we feel safe that soon we’ll be done with this big barrier.

 During this time, we have studied, investigated, read, attended courses and workshops, talks, we have done hundreds of questions and received hundreds of answers or explanations, we have practiced and written many code lines.
-We have improved our knowledge about JavaScript, Ruby, HTML, CSS, Git and Markdown, we have taken our first steps in Rails and we have learned to use Sinatra, SASS, SCSS, HAML, Jekyll, RSPEC, Minitest,  as well as the composition and performance of the gems and, in depth, about the structure and logic of the gem which we are working on: [Living Style Guide](http://livingstyleguide.org/).
+We have improved our knowledge about JavaScript, Ruby, HTML, CSS, Git and Markdown, we have taken our first steps in Rails and we have learned to use Sinatra, Sass, SCSS, HamL, Jekyll, RSpec, Minitest,  as well as the composition and performance of the gems and, in depth, about the structure and logic of the gem which we are working on: [Living Style Guide](http://livingstyleguide.org/).

 In our first blog post, we already said that since the first moment we believed in the potentiality of this gem bit by bit, as we have been analyzing its code, searched in order to do our task and complete it, we have confirmed  and, in point of fact, it has allowed us grow and learned so much about different areas of programming and also, it has turned us aware of what we have been and are able to do.
 There have been hundreds of learning experiences, but the major revelation has been programming as profession and way of life.